fpgaprince/rtd/docs/source/advance.rst

     In regards to fully sync reset and asyc+sync, you need to always synchronize the reset signal the whatever clock domain it is being applied to.

+    not digital component/module needs to have a reset. for instance.. a shift register, or delay or buffer do not need it. this is because over whatever cycles, it will flush itself out. it will flush the bad/unused values out. either that or whatever down stream using these buffers/registers will also have data valid signals passed on. meaning that while there is garbage in and garbage out, the data valid is de-asserted, so the data is not used, trashed. you dont have to worry about it.

+    registers that hold status or control do not necessarily need to be reset, set the initial value for start up.

+    state machine should have reset state.
+    counters should have a reset state.

+    not having reset on every register helps with place and route. minimizes congestion.

 Clocking
 =======================